SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

   This feature is experimental - enable at your own risk!
 It depends on Shipwright (version >= 0.15.x) which must be installed independently from the Renku Helm chart.

+* EDIT ``notebooks.replicaCount`` - set to zero by default because the data service is handling all sessions now, the notebook service will be fully decomissioned and removed from the helm chart in a subsequent PR.

 ## Upgrading to Renku 0.65.1

 * Many default requests and limits have been defined in the values file.
 We recommend all administrators to set requests and limits in their values file